Kuladmir/Game_mod/README.md

 ### Wonderful_World_Extension Update

 V 1.0.0 The update has officially begun.
 This version includes a set of armor (Maxtac) and a skin set (Crusader-Iron Suit), along with some decorative blocks and functional items.
 [Later preview: Adding more decorative blocks, more equipment skins and new gear, as well as collaborations with other games/cultural products.]

+V 1.1.0 has added some cross-game items (Ghros Supply Pack), (Don't Starve elements: Tungsten Ore/Tungsten Armor/Tungsten Stick), and a new diamond set skin.

 ---